 Multi-pane, Double-Hung Windows with Shutters

-Another standout feature found on the exterior walls of the house was decorative shutters.
-After that, people started painting the shutters in yellow or used black colors.
-Further, colonials added modernized features but still kept the distinctive vibe.
+Another standout feature on the Colonial homes’ exterior walls was decorative shutters.
+After that, people started painting the shutters, and you found yellow or black shutters.
+Further, early settlers added modernized features but still kept the distinctive vibe.

 Interior Colonial Home Styles